 He is currently the CEO of MercuryLab, and additionally holds an professorship at the University of Twente’s Mechanical Engineering department.

-Dr. Thomas Weinhart, the CTO of MercuryLab is one of the world’s leading experts in micro-macro transitions, extracting detailed continuum information from particle data and using this to predict breakage and failure in particulate systems.
-Thomas has a strong background in mathematics and mechanical engineering.
+Dr. Thomas Weinhart, the CTO of MercuryLab, is one of the world’s leading experts in micro-macro transitions, a process through which detailed continuum information may be extracted from particle data and used to predict the causes of segregation, breakage and failure in particulate systems.